(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 In Rom.
 6:1-21, Paul explained this spiritual ‘resurrection’ from water baptism as the symbol of Jesus’ physical resurrection from the grave.

-Firstly, We must crucify our old beliefs and sinful desires so sin can have absolutely no hold on, or power over us, the truly born again disciples of Christ!
+Firstly, We must die to sin, sinful desires, false beliefs, etcetera, so sin can have absolutely no hold on, or power over us, the truly born again disciples of Christ!
 Without decidedly and wholeheartedly repenting from or ‘crucifying’ our sin-nature and sinful beliefs and thoughts, none of Jesus’ disciples can live in Him!
 We ourselves must decidedly ‘crucify’ our sinful beliefs and thoughts by repenting from it to turn wholeheartedly and single-mindedly to Jesus.
 Paul wrote in Gal.
-2:20-21 that he died [spiritually and emotionally to the Old Testament, outward, ceremonial law, or legalism and religiosity,] “to live in Christ.”
+2:20-21 that he “died [spiritually and emotionally to the Old Testament, outward, ceremonial law, or to legalism and religiosity] “to live in Christ.”
 At any given time, only one king can rule in the human temple.
-Therefore, he stated, “I have been crucified with Christ.
+Therefore, Paul declared, “I have been crucified with Christ.
 It is no longer I who live, but Christ Who lives in me.
 The life, which I now live in the flesh, [as a human being one earth,] I live by faith in the Son of God, Who loved me and gave Himself for me.
 I do not set aside the grace of God; for if righteousness comes through [my futile human efforts to keep] the law, [or by keeping ritual sacraments in the church,] then Christ died in vain.”